-‘The only thing that matters is the song’ says singer songwriter Madeleine Peyroux.
-A conviction that along with a ‘one of a kind’ voice has carried the award winning artist from busking on the streets of Paris, all the way to mainstream recognition.
+“The only thing that matters is the song,”says singer-songwriter Madeleine Peyroux.
+That conviction along with a ‘one of a kind’ voice, has carried the Jazz artist from busking on the streets of Paris, all the way to mainstream recognition.
 Through intensely distinctive renditions of old classics and modern tunes by the likes of Leonard Cohen and The Beatles, Peyroux has proved to be an uncannily insightful ‘interpreter’ with her consistently impeccable choice of material.

 Peyroux’s will be presenting her new album, Keep Me in Your Heart for a While: The Best of Madeleine Peyroux, the debut anthology of the critically acclaimed, singer-songwriter’s nearly 20-year career.
 The album includes favorites not only from Peyroux’s releases with Rounder, but also tracks from her Atlantic and Decca/Emarcy catalogs.
 Additionally, the compilation includes one previously unreleased recording—the collection’s title track and Warren Zevon cover, “Keep Me in Your Heart”—which appeared in 2011’s independent film Union Square.
 Liner notes by former Atlantic Records A&R man, Yves Beauvais, who discovered Peyroux, complete the package.

 Peyroux, whose voice has often been compared to that of Billie Holiday’s, was discovered while in her early twenties, when Beauvais spotted her at a New York club.
 He recalls the worldly singer’s set to be “some of the most exciting, viscerally moving minutes of my music-listening life.”
 Beauvais subsequently signed Peyroux to Atlantic and co-produced her 1996 debut Dreamland.